isomerpages/govtech-gobusiness/_FAQ/1f-sectorspecific.md

 #### **14. Can I consider servicing cooling towers, swimming pools and water fountains an essential service?**
 In view of the elevated safe distancing measures between 7 April to 4 May 2020 (both dates inclusive), all swimming pools and water fountains shall be closed.
 Only cooling towers serving essential services are allowed to operate.

-All water treatment companies maintaining cooling towers, water fountains and swimming pools and companies supplying chemicals to these companies are required to submit application to MTI at the website at https://covid.gobusiness.gov.sg to seek exemption from suspension of activities, except water treatment companies maintaining cooling towers for essential services.
+All water treatment companies maintaining cooling towers, water fountains and swimming pools and companies supplying chemicals to these companies are required to submit application to MTI at the website at <a href="https://covid.gobusiness.gov.sg" target="_blank">https://covid.gobusiness.gov.sg</a> to seek exemption from suspension of activities, except water treatment companies maintaining cooling towers for essential services.

 Please be reminded that water treatment contractors shall ensure that no more than 2 water treatment personnel are allowed to visit the site once every 2 weeks to conduct necessary water treatment.